-The following Safety Planning Guide was created by members of Sanctuary’s Survivor Leadership Institute and has been reviewed by multiple clinicians.
+The following Safety Planning Guide was created by members of Sanctuary’s Survivor Leadership program and has been reviewed by multiple clinicians.
 The guide draws from survivors’ and clinicians’ expertise, as well as from safety planning models from the National Domestic Violence Hotline, Sanctuary for Families, and Love is Respect.

 Click here to download a PDF with safety tips from survivors.